Pandalism/pandalism.github.io/_projects/project-blog.md

 {% include img.html assetsFolder=page.assets link='5-base.png' caption='With the aspects of the content management and static generation handled by Jekyll, I actually focused on making an acceptable front-end' %}

 ## Stubornness be damned
 Obviously part of the reason I wanted to make my own blog was always the challenge and learning that the journey would take.
 Understanding web development and front end would always be useful for *webscraping* and building GUI's using **electron.js**...
-Actually in reality was I just wanted a solid challenge, and that it was!
+Actually in reality what I just wanted a solid challenge, and that it was!
 Unconvinced with using a template, every single line of code in this repo was painstakingly written by yours truly after much research and tutorials consumed.

 {% assign img_array = "6-code.png|7-splash.gif|8-social.png|9-slideshow.png|10-comments.png" | split: "|" %}
 {% assign caption_array = "Coding the website was a mix of HTML, SCSS, liquid and a little JavaScript|Gaining some inertia I started getting fancy including an interactive splash page|Pretty icons and social media buttons|Slideshows| and even a !omment section (for literally nobody but thats another subject)!" | split: "|" %}